 Travel Gadgets That You Didn’t Know You Needed…

 … Until now!
 Yes, these travel gadgets are so ridiculously genius!
-Make your gap year in New Zealand a breeze with the helping hand of a solar panel backpack, a filtration drinking straw, and a, erm, stained underpants safe?
+Make your gap year or vacation in New Zealand a breeze with the helping hand of a solar panel backpack, a filtration drinking straw, and a, erm, stained underpants safe?
 Whether it’s to keep your valuables safe or charge your phone in dire situations, we have listed all the must-have travel gadgets for New Zealand!

 Some of these gadgets will be a life-saver out on a hike or when hostel resources are scarce, whereas some gadgets are so funny we can’t resist sharing them with you anyway.
 So add a few more handy travel gadgets to your backpack and you’ll be ready for the ultimate backpacking trip in New Zealand!

 For more things to pack before you go, check out What to Pack for a Gap Year in New Zealand: Pre-departure Checklist.

 1. Solar-Powered Backpack

 You can expect to be outdoors a lot while in New Zealand so energy has never been so effortless!
 Charge your phone/camera on-the-go with the portable solar panel which clips to the back of your day pack and connects to a power bank.
 Genius!

 If you’re hitting the hiking or biking trails of New Zealand then it’s worth adding an emergency blanket to your first aid kit.
 Should the worst happen, you’ll be thankful for this solar thermal blanket that, when folded in your backpack, you would never feel that you are carrying around with you.
 Check out Outdoor Safety When Hiking in New Zealand for more ways to keep safe in the wilderness.